 With a biology degree, one can be directed into a career related to research, healthcare, working with the environment, education and more.
 While it is not necessary, because of the broad area of study, many biology majors continue their education into a more specific field depending on the career they are looking to pursue.

-University of Vermont offers 3 Biology/Biological Sciences, General degree programs.
-It's a large, public, four-year university in a small city.
-In 2019, 105 Biology/Biological Sciences, General students graduated with students earning 99 Bachelor's degrees, 5 Doctoral degrees, and 1 Master's degree.
+William & Mary offers 2 Biology/Biological Sciences, General degree programs.
+It's a medium sized, public, four-year university in a small suburb.
+In 2019, 132 Biology/Biological Sciences, General students graduated with students earning 124 Bachelor's degrees, and 8 Master's degrees.

-Saint Michael's College offers 1 Biology/Biological Sciences, General degree programs.
-It's a small, private not-for-profit, four-year university in a midsize suburb.
-In 2019, 49 Biology/Biological Sciences, General students graduated with students earning 49 Bachelor's degrees.
+Old Dominion University offers 2 Biology/Biological Sciences, General degree programs.
+It's a very large, public, four-year university in a midsize city.
+In 2019, 224 Biology/Biological Sciences, General students graduated with students earning 214 Bachelor's degrees, and 10 Master's degrees.